U.S. Bank vs. PNC Bank: Which offers better auto loans?

 In short, U.S. Bank offers a wider range of loan amounts, with lower minimums and higher maximums.
 Consumers who feel that in-person service and cutting-edge online tools are equally important to their auto loan experience may appreciate PNC’s strength in both arenas.

 With an advertised upper limit of $100,000, U.S. Bank may be the best fit for auto loan shoppers who are looking to finance more expensive vehicles.
-Though PNC provides loans of up to $100,000, borrowers exceeding $75,000 in financing can’t participate in the Check Ready program and must apply through a separate process.
+Though PNC provides loans of up to $100,000, borrowers seeking more than $75,000 in financing can’t participate in the Check Ready program and must apply through a separate process.

 Compare more lenders before applying

-When comparing auto loans through U.S. Bank and PNC, it is important to also consider other lenders, including those that operate exclusively online.
+When considering auto loans from through U.S. Bank and PNC, it is important to also compare other auto loan lenders, including those that operate exclusively online.
 Though traditional banks offer their own unique benefits — including in-person customer service — alternative lenders may offer lower interest rates or more flexible repayment terms.